The Travelers Companies, Inc. (NYSE:TRV) Shares Sold by Lindbrook Capital LLC

 Travelers Companies Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Friday, December 29th.
-Stockholders of record on Friday, December 8th were given a $1.00 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, December 29th.
+Investors of record on Friday, December 8th were issued a $1.00 dividend.
 The ex-dividend date was Thursday, December 7th.
 This represents a $4.00 dividend on an annualized basis and a dividend yield of 2.07%.
-Travelers Companies’s payout ratio is currently 43.29%.
+Travelers Companies’s dividend payout ratio (DPR) is presently 43.29%.

 The Travelers Companies, Inc, through its subsidiaries, provides a range of commercial and personal property, and casualty insurance products and services to businesses, government units, associations, and individuals in the United States and internationally.
 It operates through three segments: Business Insurance, Bond & Specialty Insurance, and Personal Insurance.